 - Soils can become baked hard when they are subject to high temperatures and persistent sunlight which causes water to run off the top of the soil and not soak deep down towards the roses’s roots.
 Mulch will help to soften the texture of the soil and encourage rainfall or water to infiltrate into the soil rather than run off the top and away from the rose roots.

 The best types of mulch for preserving moisture are compost, leaf mould, well-rotted horse manure and grass clippings.
 My personal favourite mulch for roses is leaf mould as it has a superb capacity to hold onto water, to stop the soil around your rose from drying out.

 Mulches also add nutrients to the soil, improve soil structure and it is beneficial for the soil ecosystem which in turn will benefit your rose.

 Apply your chosen mulch on the soil around your rose at a thickness of 2 inches.
 Make sure that you leave 6 inches of bare ground between the mulch and the rose canes as rose wood that is above ground, doesn’t like to be exposed to moist material.

 For best results apply the mulch at the start of spring as the temperatures are beginning to rise so that you can ensure your rose is more resistant to drought and the effects of high temperatures.

-Newly planted roses need more water as the become established.
-In hot weather they may need 2 gallons of water per day, but under normal conditions they will need watering every other day for about 4 weeks when their roots are more established.
+Newly planted roses need more water as they become established.
+In hot weather, they may need 2 gallons of water per day, but under normal conditions, they will need watering every other day for about 4 weeks when their roots are more established.

-If you garden has received more then 2 inches of rainfall in 7 days then you can skip watering that week.
+If your garden has received more than 2 inches of rainfall in 7 days then you can skip watering that week.
 Additional watering after a week of heavy rainfall can make the soil too wet for rose roots.

-Mulch is always appreciated in a rose garden as it does a fantastic job of persevering moisture, improves soil structure and adds nutrients.
+Mulch is always appreciated in a rose garden as it does a fantastic job of persevering moisture, improving soil structure and adding nutrients.